openlookeng/hetu-core/hetu-docs/en/security/built-in-system-access-control.md

     value of `allow`.
 -   `allow` (required): boolean indicating whether a principal can be authorized as a user.

-**Note**
+**Note:**

-*You would at least specify one criterion in a principal rule.
-If you specify both criteria in a principal rule, it will return the desired conclusion when either of criteria is satisfied.*
+You would at least specify one criteria in a principal rule.
+If you specify both criteria in a principal rule, it will return the desired conclusion when either of criteria is satisfied.

 The following implements an exact matching of the full principal name for LDAP and Kerberos authentication: